sanshar/VMC/README.md

 * [libigl](https://github.com/libigl/libigl) This is a simple C++ geometry processing library available on github.
 It is header only and does not need to be installed.

 * [Stan](https://github.com/stan-dev/math) This is a C++ math template library for automatic differentiation of any order using forward, reverse, and mixed modes.
-This requires a number of dependinces that are clearly outlined on their github repository along with easy to follow directions to install all of them.
+This requires a number of dependencies that are clearly outlined on their github repository along with easy to follow directions to install all of them.
 Note it requires Eigen and Boost, two dependencies we have already discussed.

 * [Taco](https://github.com/tensor-compiler/taco) The Tensor Algebra Compiler (taco) computes sparse tensor expressions on CPUs and GPUs.
 To install, there are simple and clear instructions on their github page.

 * [PySCF](https://github.com/sunqm/pyscf/blob/master/README.md) This is a python based quantum chemistry software package.
 We recommend its use with this package and if one is interested in real space calculations this is also a dependency.
-Installation is straigtforward with the instructions on their github page.
+Installation is straightforward with the instructions on their github page.

 * About compiler requirements:
     - GNU: g++ 7 or newer